larvuz2/capy-swim3d/README.md

 2. If your model uses external textures, place them in the `models/textures/` directory:
    - Example: `models/textures/capybara_texture.png`

+3. If your model doesn't include animations, place animation files in the `models/animations/` directory:
+   - Example: `models/animations/capybara_idle.fbx` or `models/animations/capybara_idle.glb`

-3. The code will automatically try to load the model in the following order:
+4. The code will automatically try to load the model in the following order:
    - GLTF/GLB (preferred)
    - FBX
    - OBJ (with MTL materials)
    - DAE (Collada)

+5. For animations, the code will try:
+   - Animations embedded in the model file
+   - Separate FBX animation file
+   - Separate GLTF/GLB animation file

-4. If your model needs position or scale adjustments, you can modify the relevant parameters in `src/character.js`
+6. If your model needs position or scale adjustments, you can modify the relevant parameters in `src/character.js`

 ### Running the Application